Rajpratik71/linux-manPages/gpic.md

        pic -t [ -cvzCSU ] [ filename ... ]

 DESCRIPTION
        This  manual page describes the GNU version of pic, which is part of the groff document formatting system.  pic compiles descriptions of pictures embedded within troff or TeX input files into commands that are understood by TeX or troff.
 Each picture starts with a line beginning with .PS and ends with a line beginning with .PE.
 Anything outside of .PS and .PE is  passed  through without change.

        It  is  the user's responsibility to provide appropriate definitions of the PS and PE macros.
-When the macro package being used does not sup‐ ply such definitions (for example, old versions of  -ms),  appropriate definitions  can  be  obtained with -mpic: These will center each pic‐ ture.
+When the macro package being used does not supply such definitions (for example, old versions of
+       -ms), appropriate definitions can be obtained with -mpic: These will center each picture.

 OPTIONS
        Options that do not take arguments may be grouped behind a single -.
 The special option -- can be used to mark the end of the options.
 A filename of - refers to the standard input.

        -C     Recognize .PS and .PE even when followed by a character other than space or newline.

        -S     Safer mode; do not execute sh commands.
 This can be useful when operating on untrustworthy input (enabled by default).

        -U     Unsafe mode; revert the default option -S.

        -n     Don't use the groff extensions to the troff drawing commands.
 You should use this if you are using a postprocessor that doesn't support these extensions.
 The extensions are described in groff_out(5).
 The -n option also causes pic not to use zero-length lines to draw dots in troff mode.

        -t     TeX mode.

        -c     Be  more  compatible with tpic.
 Implies -t.
 Lines beginning with \ are not passed through transparently.
 Lines beginning with .  are passed through with the initial .  changed to \.
               A line beginning with .ps is given special treatment: it takes an optional integer argument specifying the line thickness (pen size) in milliinches; a  missing  argument  restores  the previous  line thickness; the default line thickness is 8 milliinches.
-              The line thickness thus specified takes effect only when a non- negative line thickness has not been specified by  use  of  the thickness attribute or by setting the linethick variable.
+The line thickness thus specified takes effect only when a non-negative line thickness has not been specified by use of the thickness attribute or by setting the linethick variable.

        -v     Print the version number.